TypJakob/KanskeJakob/README.md

 # Hey there! 👋

 ### I'm Jakob.
-An ambitious self-taught Web Developer and High School Student from Sweden! 🙌
+An ambitious self-taught Web Developer and Student from Sweden! 🙌

 - 🌱 I'm currently learning Javascript
 - 🖥️ 1 month of coding experience